Community Music Classes

 Foundations of Rhythm in World Percussion

 Students will learn fundamental skills and rhythms on percussion instruments from around the world.
 Completion of this class will help prepare younger students for African Drumming and other higher level classes.
+Additionally, students develop a sense of cultural awareness which aids their appreciation of diversity.
 Various stick and hand techniques, as well as aural skills, will be addressed in this lively and innovative class as students prepare for an end of the semester performance.
 All instruments and materials will be provided.
 Come and feel the beat!

 Group Violin Class